pattybruh/minispark/README.md

 Every application or test program follows the same pattern.
 First, they define a DAG of RDDs.
 Then, they launch MiniSpark with `MS_Run`.
 With MiniSpark running, each application runs one or more actions on the DAG.
-If two actions are performed on the same DAG, RDDs in the DAG should only be materialized the first time.
+There will not be a scenario that performs two different transform to a single RDD, so you do not need to care about the number of materialization made in a single RDD.
 Finally, applications stop execution and free resources with `MS_TearDown`.

 We won't ever reference the same RDD from multiple top-level RDDs in